MarkCondello/dev-notes/Silverstripe/index.md

 ![has_one_&_has_many](https://github.com/MarkCondello/dev-notes/blob/main/Silverstripe/imgs/has_one_has_many.png)

 ## has_many_many relationships
+A common scenarion is where we need to re-use an existing relationship with another model.
+For example we need to link many `ArticlePage` items to various page types.
+This is where a `many_many` relationship would be best.

+In some cases where their is an existing relationship, we would need to removing the existing relationship manually in the database to make way for the new one.

+In this scenario, we would need to
 <!-- `Write up notes on many_many ie info_modules data objects`
  - include sorting `many_many_extraFields` options
  - $belongs_many_many and the table column structure